ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 To help you decide if you can use an OIT to work on an MOJ task, consider the following questions:

-- is the information subject to specific rules or requirements in your part of the MOJ?
+- is the task information subject to specific rules or requirements in your part of the MOJ?
-- is the information classified as anything other than `OFFICIAL` or `OFFICIAL-SENSITIVE`?
+- is the task information classified as anything other than `OFFICIAL` or `OFFICIAL-SENSITIVE`?
-- does the information include any data identifiable as being about someone?
+- does the task information include any data identifiable as being about someone?
 - is this the first time anyone has used the tool for MOJ business?
-- could there be damaging consequences if the information you work with using the tool is:
+- could there be damaging consequences if the task information you work with using the tool is:
   - lost
   - stolen
   - published in the media